JustinLove/alchemy_tutor/notes.md

 "the mod seems incompatible with fluid dynamics. doing the puzzle correctly doesnt spawn the chest. looking for a second perspective on this."

+### Mods with new biomes

+- alternate biomes
+- noitavania
+- new biomes and secrets

   - bulk storage areas
     - x 4 big (5-6 units)